 At the core of the Brooklyn Poets Mentorship Program is the belief that individual writers find their voices most effectively when provided with consistent, invested relationships, both with a mentor and with peers.
 Sustained, individualized mentorship in particular is often conspicuously absent from MFA programs.
 Our program provides poets with all the necessary elements to find their footing in the professional literary world—one of the most difficult things for poets to navigate upon starting out.
 We believe that after graduating our students will be ready to publish their work, connect with other poets and build community, and continue evolving as writers making meaningful work in the world.

-The Mentorship Program curriculum consists of three core workshops, wherein writers will generate, revise and edit new work; develop a book manuscript; and provide meaningful, in-depth feedback for one another.
+The Mentorship Program curriculum consists of three core workshops, wherein writers will generate, revise and edit new work; develop a manuscript; and provide meaningful, in-depth feedback for one another.

 Winter-Spring: “Thinking in Form”

 In this first six-week generative workshop, students will focus on strengthening their understanding of traditional verse forms as well as nontraditional, experimental uses of the page.
 Students will write and receive feedback on a new poem every week while building a shared language for talking about form and content.
 By the end of the course, students will have learned not only to write in accordance with formal conventions but to play with them, and to recognize the underlying logic, music and impetus for different arrangements of language.

 Summer: “Apprenticeship and Self-Fashioning”